abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/step2-configuration-application.md

 ## Step 2: Customizing the Configuration of Your ABP Application

-- To customize the configuration of your ABP application, modify the `ConnectionStrings` in every location throughout your project.
+- To customize the configuration of your ABP application, modify the `ConnectionString` values in every location throughout your project.
+The `ConnectionString` values are stored in the `appsettings.json` files.

     This includes the following files:
 {{ if UI == "MVC" && Tiered == "No" }}